jarosmat/SchoolWork/IntroToCrypto/lecture1.md

   - confidential protocols prevent anybody but intended recipient from reading the message
 - integrity - the message won't be changed
   - protocols providing integrity ensure that when the message is modified it will fail and recipients will be able to tell
+- NONCE - number used once
+  - value that will be used only once by the same protocol

 ## Cryptography primitives
 - symmetric cipher